XTH1114/GAM-model-for-Hospital-Dataset/README.md

-# Analysis of the Hospital Questionnair Dataset
+# Analysis of the Hospital Questionnaire Dataset

 # Related Shiny app: